1andDone/blackjack/README.md

         )
 ]
 ```
-In the example above, Sarah Spotter will be the first to act every game.
-She sits down at the table with a $12,000 bankroll and will bet the table minimum ($10) each hand.
-She is counting cards using the Hi-Lo strategy and is able to compute the true count to the nearest 0.5.
+In the example above, Chris Counter will be the first to act every game.
+He sits down at the table with a $12,000 bankroll and will bet the using a custom bet scale, where his minimum bet is $10.
+He will bet $10 for all true counts less than 1, $50 for all true counts greater than or equal to 1 and less than 5, $75 for all true counts greater than or equal to 5 and less than 7, and finally $100 for all true counts greater than or equal to 7.
+He is counting cards using the Halves strategy and is able to compute the true count to the nearest 0.5.
+Additionally, Chris will make the insurance side bet offered at the table when true counts are greater than or equal to 5.

 The next player to act, Joe Average, sits down at the table with $750 and will make $15 bets each hand.
 He does not bother counting cards, as he's just playing for fun.

-Finally, the last player, Benny Big Money, is back counting while using the Hi-Lo strategy.
+Finally, the last player, Benny Back Counter, is back counting while using the Hi-Lo strategy.
 He only starts playing at the table when the Hi-Lo true count is 5 or higher and will leave the table if it drops below 0.
 His brain is a calculator and he's able to compute the current true count to the nearest 0.1.
 He starts off with $50,000 dollars and will bet a minimum of $25 each hand but is willing to bet up to $300 on any given hand, depending on the Hi-Lo true count.
+The exact amount he bets is based on an evenly spaced betting scale where he bets $25 dollars for all true counts less than 1, $93.75 for all true counts greater than or equal to 1 but less than 3, $162.50 for all true counts greater than or equal to 3 but less than 5, $231.25 for all true counts greater than or equal to 5 but less than 10, and finally, $300 for all true counts greater than or equal to 10 (notice how all bets are evenly spaced).

 ## Setup Shoe Simulations